Blue-Ventures-Conservation/GEM/README.md

 wide audience of non-specialist coastal managers and decision makers.
-The GEEMMM was developed based on a thorough review and incorporation of relevant mangrove remote sensing literature, and harnesses the power of cloud computing including a simplified image- based tidal calibration approach.
+The GEEMMM was developed based on a thorough review and incorporation of relevant mangrove remote sensing literature, and harnesses the power of cloud computing including a simplified image-based tidal calibration approach.
 The GEEMMM has been designed specifically for the detection of mangroves in coastal environments, and offers the ability to explore mangrove dynamics through the generation of multiple yearly land cover maps.
 The GEEMMM tool is for anyone who is